This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 Baby Food Stages, Explained

-Labeling food for baby with stages helps parents offer foods in a specific order of textures from thinner and very smooth to thicker and with more texture.
-This allows baby to learn gradually and progress from very thin purees to finger foods by the time they reach their first birthday.
+Labeling food for baby with stages—which you may see in the baby food aisle at the grocery store and online in baby food recipes—can help parents offer foods in a specific order of textures.
+With the traditional method of starting solids, we progress from thinner and very smooth baby food purees to thicker and with more texture.
+This allows baby to learn gradually and progress from very thin purees when first introducing solids to more traditional finger foods (or soft table foods) by the time they reach their first birthday.

-The American Academy of Pediatrics recommends “…breastfeeding as the sole source of nutrition for your baby for about 6 months.”
+And a quick note: The American Academy of Pediatrics recommends “…breastfeeding as the sole source of nutrition for your baby for about 6 months.”
 Or, of course, formula (which seems like an oversight for them not to mention).
-So that’s the information I use as a starting point here.
+So that’s the information I use as a starting point here, so the process of introducing solids starts around 6 months.

-This includes very thin, smooth purees that are most often made with just one main ingredient.
-You can thin them further with additional water, breastmilk, or formula, and they’re sometimes described as “drippy”.
+This includes very thin, smooth purees that are most often made with just one main single ingredient—of any food group such as fruits, vegetable, meat, dairy, whole grain, or other type of food.
+You can thin them further with additional water, breast milk, or formula, and they’re sometimes described as “drippy”.
 Think: Very thin pureed soup.

 Baby may push some of the food out of her mouth as she learns how to swallow, she may want to hold the spoon herself, or she may not be interested at all.
 All of these are normal parts of the learning process, so continue following baby’s lead.